 This course provides students with an introduction to the Structured Query Language (SQL) as it is used in a variety of database environments.
 The course content will include creating and modifying queries, the design of effective queries and query programming within an open source relational database management system.
-Prerequisite(s): CPT 196 or CPT 255
+Prerequisite(s): CPT 196

-WEB 277-ELECTRONIC COMMERCE 3-0-3 TECHNOLOGY
+WEB 277-ELECTRONIC COMMERCE TECHNOLOGY